MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/choosing-the-right-nuget-package.md

 `Microsoft.PowerShell.Management` and other module assemblies.

-Publishing an application targeting `Microsoft.Powershell.SDK` will include all these assemblies, along with any dependencies PowerShell requires, as well as other assets that PowerShell requires in its build such as the module manifests for `Microsoft.PowerShell.*` modules and the `ref` directory required by [Add-Type][].
+Publishing an application targeting `Microsoft.Powershell.SDK` will include all these assemblies, and any dependencies PowerShell requires.
+It will also include other assets that PowerShell required in its build, such as the module manifests for `Microsoft.PowerShell.*` modules and the `ref` directory required by [Add-Type][].

 Given the completeness of `Microsoft.Powershell.SDK`, it's best suited for: